 Your contact forms are the gateways to your customers.
 Contact forms and links to your contact forms should be omnipresent throughout your website.
 If they’re not, then your chances of securing valuable business is suffering.

-The great thing about Content Management Systems such as WordPress is that they make editing and updating your website an absolute breeze.
-These days, you no longer need to be a web developer or possess even a shred of high-level technical ability to make changes to your site.
+The great thing about Content Management Systems such as WordPress is that they make editing websites such as those for Elite RV, and updating your website an absolute breeze.
+These days, you no longer need to be a WordPress web developer or possess even a shred of high-level technical ability to make changes to your site.
 However, if your website is still operating on some prehistoric dinosaur platform that requires significant time and patience to make even the most minor alterations, then it’s time to upgrade.
 If it’s costing you time, it’s costing you money.